-Basic Paint Brush Care to get the most life from your brushes.
-I have used many methods to clean my brushes and this one has been the best for me.
-I use inexpensive brushes but they do a great job as long as I care for them properly.
+Proper acrylic paint brush cleaning is the best way to get the most life from your brushes.
+I have used many methods to clean acrylic paint brushes and this one has been the best for me.
+I use inexpensive yet good quality brushes but they only do a great job as long as I care for them properly.

 I have tried many brands and styles of brushes.
 One thing I have learned is they do not need to be expensive but they do need proper care.
 I confess I have ruined a few.
-Not intentionally… but from lack of basic brush care on my absent minded days.
+Not intentionally… but from lack of proper cleaning of the paint brush on my absent-minded days.

 Here is a link to my Painting Supplies post where I list some brands I use that won’t break the bank.
 Currently, I am primarily using the Donna Dewberry One Stroke set.